Irfankhnunipd/DB2-23-24/README.md

 The repository is organised as follows:

+* `VisualGraph`: this folder contains the Graph of our model.
 * `code`: this folder contains the source code.
 * `results`: this folder contains the performance scores of the runs.
 * `slides`: this folder contains the slides used for presenting the conducted project.